Why Do Orthopedic Surgeons Hate Podiatrists?

 Choosing between orthopedic surgeons and podiatrists

-Foot and ankle care is a specialty of both orthopedic surgeons and podiatrists.
+Foot and ankle care is a speciality of both orthopedic surgeons and podiatrists.
 If you have a foot or ankle problem, you may be wondering who you should see for treatment.

-Orthopedics is the medical specialty concerned with the diagnosis, treatment, rehabilitation, and prevention of musculoskeletal injuries and diseases.
+Orthopedics is the medical speciality concerned with the diagnosis, treatment, rehabilitation, and prevention of musculoskeletal injuries and diseases.

 Common conditions treated by foot and ankle orthopedic specialists